v-chat-sdk/vchat-v2-docs/docs/backend/intro.md

 4. if you see `app run in development` then your code is ready for development server in production you should see `production`
 5. for production run `npm run build` then `npm run start:prod`
-6. access the server for development in `localhost:3001` for production in port `80` if you need to change this update
+6. access the server for development in `localhost:3001/api/v2` for production in port `80` if you need to change this update

-7. update this line in `.env file` update `PORT`
+- update this line in `.env file` update `PORT` if you run the docker then make sure to update then `environment variable os (env)`

 ### Docker ready